NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 With a `group` property, consumer(s) can be signaled to treat some member zones within the catalog zone differently.

 The consumer MAY apply different configuration options when processing member zones, based on the value of the `group` property.
+A `group` property value is stored as content of a TXT record directly below the member node.
-The exact handling of configuration referred to by the `group` property value is left to the consumer's implementation and configuration.
+The exact handling of the `group` property value is left to the consumer's implementation and configuration.
-The property is defined by a TXT record in the sub-node labeled `group`.

 The producer MAY assign a `group` property to all, some, or none of the member zones within a catalog zone.
 The producer MAY assign more than one `group` property to one member zone.
 This will make it possible to transfer group information for different consumer operators in a single catalog zone.
-Consumer operators SHOULD namespace their group properties to limit risk of clashes.
+Consumer operators SHOULD namespace their `group` property values to limit risk of clashes.

 The consumer MUST ignore `group` property values it does not understand.

-When a consumer sees multiple values in a `group` property of a single member zone that it *does* understand, it MAY choose to process multiple, any one or none of them.
+When a consumer encounters multiple `group` property values for a single member zone, it MAY choose to process all, some or none of them.
 This is left to the implementation.

 #### Example

 Group properties are represented by TXT resource records.
-The record contents (group names) carry no pre-defined meaning, and a registry for them does not exist.
+The record content has no pre-defined meaning.
 Their interpretation is purely a matter of agreement between the producer and the consumer(s) of the catalog.

-For example, the "nodnssec" group could be defined to indicate that a zone not be signed with DNSSEC.
+For example, the "template-x" group could be agreed to indicate that a zone not be signed with DNSSEC.
 Conversely, an agreement could define that group names starting with "operator-" indicate in which way a given DNS operator should set up certain aspects of the member zone's DNSSEC configuration.